-Agree to examine and consider the various opportunities available to remain involved in global development issues on your return home?
+Consider the various opportunities available to remain involved in global development issues on your return home?

 As one returned volunteer has stated, "commitment doesn't end at the airport".
 Volunteering overseas forms part of a continuum that encompasses the point when you first decide to go to a developing country, to your activism when you get home.
 There are many different ways in which you can remain engaged in working to effect change.
 Some examples include: